aarong/feedme-client/DEV.md

 client library at initialization.

-Transport objects must implement the following interface and behavior in order to function correctly with the client library.
-The client library interacts with transport objects through a wrapper that aims to detect invalid behavior and emits a `transportError` event if the transport does something unexpected.
+Transport objects must implement the following interface and behavior in order to function correctly with the library.
+The library interacts with transport objects through a wrapper that aims to detect invalid behavior and emits a `transportError` event if the transport does something unexpected.

 ### Fundamentals

-Once connected, transport objects must be able to exchange `string` messages across the client-server connection.
+Transport objects must be able to connect to a server and then exchange string messages with the server.
 Messages must be received by the other side in the order that they were sent.
+Transport objects are always in one of three states:
+`disconnected`, `connecting`, or `connected`.

 Transport objects must be traditional Javascript event emitters.
-Specifically, they must implement `transport.on(eventName, eventListenerFunction)` and must emit events to subscribed listeners as described below.
+They must implement `transport.on(eventName, eventHandler)` and must emit events to subscribed handlers as described below.

-Connection timeout functionality is implemented by the client library, so transports should generally not implement their own.
+Connection timeout functionality is controlled by the library and transports should generally not implement their own.
+If a transport fails to establish a connection to the server within the amount of time configured by the application, then the library will instruct the transport to abort its connection attempt and will inform the application that the connection attempt timed out.

-### Transport States

-Transport objects must always be in one of three states:

-- `disconnected` - The transport is not connected to the server and is not attempting to connect.

-- `connecting` - The transport is attempting to connect to the server but is not ready to transmit or receive messages.

-- `connected` - The transport can transmit messages to the server and will emit any messages that it receives from the server.

-Transport objects must only change state in the following circumstances:

-1. When `disconnected` and an outside call to `transport.connect()` is received, the transport state must become `connecting`.

-2. When `connecting` and a successful connection is established, the transport state must become `connected`.

-3. When `connecting` and a connection can not be established, the transport state must become `disconnected`.

-4. When `connecting` or `connected` and a call to `transport.disconnect()` is received, the transport state must become `disconnected`.

-5. When `connected` and an unexpected connection failure occurs, the transport state must become `disconnected`.
-The transport must not automatically attempt to reconnect, as reconnection behavior is controlled by the client library.

-### Transport Methods

-Transport objects must implement the following methods:

-- `transport.state()`

-  Allows the library to retrieve the current transport state.

-  Returns `"disconnected"`, `"connecting"`, or `"connected"`.

-- `transport.connect()`

-  Allows the library to instruct the transport to connect to the server.

-  The transport state must synchronously become `connecting` and the `connecting` event must be emitted asynchronously.

-  The transport state must subsequently become either `connected` or `disconnected` and the transport must emit either `connect` or `disconnect` as appropriate.

-  The library only calls this method if the transport state is `disconnected`.

-  If a synchronous connection error occurs, the transport must asynchronously emit `connecting` and `disconnect(err)`.
-It must not throw an error.

-- `transport.send(msg)`

-  Allows the library to send a `string` message to the server.

-  The library will only call this method if the transport state is `connected`.

-  If a synchronous transmission error occurs, the transport must asynchronously emit `disconnect(err)`.
-It must not throw an error.

-- `transport.disconnect([err])`

-  Allows the library to instruct the transport to disconnect from the server.

-  The transport state must synchronously become `disconnected` and the `disconnect` event must be emitted asynchronously.

-  If an `err` argument is present, then the `disconnect` event must be emitted with `err` as an argument.
-If an `err` argument is not present, then the `disconnect` event must be emitted with no arguments.

-  The library will only call this method if the transport state is `connecting` or `connected`.
+Connection retry functionality is controlled by the library and must not be implemented by transports.
+If a transport's attempt to connect to a server fails, it must indicate to the library that it has failed and take no further action.
+The library may instruct the transport to initiate another connection attempt depending on the number of failed attempts and the configuration supplied by the application.

+Reconnect functionality is controlled by the library and must not be implemented by transports.
+If a transport is connected to the server and disconnects due to a failure of its internal communication mechanism, then the library may instruct the transport to attempt to reconnect to the server depending on the configuration supplied by the application.

 ### Transport Events

+The library attaches event handlers to the following transport events:

 - `connecting`

-  Informs the library that the transport state changed from `disconnected` to `connecting`.
+  Used to inform the library that the transport state changed from `disconnected` to `connecting`.

 - `connect`

-  Informs the library that the transport state changed from `connecting` to `connected`.
+  Used to inform the library that the transport state changed from `connecting` to `connected`.

 - `message(msg)`

-  Informs the library that a `string` message has been received from the server.
+  Used to inform the library that a string message `msg` has been received from the server.
-  This event must only be emitted when the transport state is `connected`.

 - `disconnect([err])`

-  Informs the library that the transport state changed from `connecting` or `connected` to `disconnected`.
+  Used to inform the library that the transport state changed from `connecting` or `connected` to `disconnected`.

-  If the disconnect resulted from a library call to `transport.disconnect()` with no error argument then the transport must not pass an error argument to the event listeners.
-The transport must not pass `null`, `undefined`, `false`, or any other value in place of the error object.

-  If the event resulted from a library call to `transport.disconnect(err)` including an `err` argument, then `err` must be passed to the event listeners.
+  When the transport emits a `disconnect` event due to a library call to `transport.disconnect(err)`, the transport must emit the event with the `err` argument supplied by the library.
+When the library calls `transport.disconnect()` without an `err` argument, the transport must emit the event with no arguments.

-  If the event resulted from a connection failure internal to the transport, either during the initial connection attempt or subsequently, then an error of the form `new Error("FAILURE: Descriptive error message.")` must be must be passed to the listeners.
+  When the transport emits a `disconnect` event due to a failure of its internal communication mechanism, whether during an attempt to connect to the server or after a connection has been established, the transport must emit the event with an argument of the form
+  `Error("FAILURE: Transport-specific error message")`.
+The transport is free to attach additional diagnostic information to the error object.

+Transport objects must sequence their event emissions as follows:

+- After library initialization, the transport must not emit any events until the library calls `transport.connect()`.

+- After the library calls `transport.connect()`, the transport must emit a `connecting` event.

+- A `connecting` event must be followed by either a `connect` event or a `disconnect` event.

+- A `connect` event must be followed by either a `message` event or a `disconnect` event.

+- A `message` event must be followed by either another `message` event or a `disconnect` event.

+- A `disconnect` event must not be followed by any further events until the library has called `transport.connect()`.

+While widely viewed as a Javascript best practice, it is not required that transport objects defer emissions resulting from outside method invocations. outside method invocations.

+The library does not infer the state of the transport within its event handlers.
+When the transport emits an event, the library verifies the transport state explicitly using `transport.state()` before performing any operations on the transport.
+This means that the transport is free to modify its state synchronously while deferring event emissions as required below.

+### Transport Methods

+Transport objects must implement the following methods:

+- `transport.state()` - Returns `string`

+  Used by the library to determine the current transport state, and thus the set of operations that the library is permitted to perform on the transport.
+The transport must permit the library to call this method at any time and must return `"disconnected"`, `"connecting"`, or `"connected"`.

+  - `disconnected`

+    Indicates that the transport is not connected to the server and is not attempting to connect.

+    If `transport.state()` returns `disconnected`, then the transport must accept a synchronous library call to `transport.connect()`.

+    Transport objects must be supplied to the library in a `disconnected` state when the library is initialized and must remain `disconnected` until the library calls `transport.connect()` as described below.

+  - `connecting`

+    Indicates that the transport is attempting to connect to the server but cannot yet transmit or receive messages.

+    If `transport.state()` returns `connecting`, then the transport must accept a synchronous library call to `transport.disconnect()` as described below.

+  - `connected`

+    Indicates that the transport can transmit messages to the server and that it will emit any messages that it receives from the server.

+    If `transport.state()` returns `connected`, then the transport must accept synchronous library calls to `transport.send()` and `transport.disconnect()` as described below.

+- `transport.connect()` - Returns `undefined`

+  Used by the library to instruct the transport to connect to the server.
+The library calls this method only after ensuring that `transport.state()` is `disconnected`.

+  If the transport connection attempt fails synchronously within the call to `transport.connect()`, then the state reported by `transport.state()` must immediately become `disconnected`.
+The call to `transport.connect()` must be permitted to exit successfully and the transport must use a deferral mechanism to emit `connecting` and `disconnect(Error("FAILURE: ..."))` after the call has exited.

+  If the transport is able to establish a connection to the server synchronously within the call to `transport.connect()`, then the state reported by `transport.state()` must immediately become `connected`.
+The call to `transport.connect()` must be permitted to exit successfully and the transport must use a deferral mechanism to emit `connecting` and `connect` after the call has exited.

+  If the transport is not able to determine synchronously whether the connection to the server has succeeded, then the state reported by `transport.state()` must immediately become `connecting`.
+The call to `transport.connect()` must be permitted to exit successfully and the transport must use a deferral mechanism to emit `connecting` after the call has exited.
+Subsequently:

+  - If the transport connection attempt fails before the library calls `transport.disconnect()`, then the state reported by `transport.state()` must become `disconnected` and the transport must emit `disconnect(Error("FAILURE: ..."))`.

+  - If the transport connection attempt succeeds before the library calls `transport.disconnect()`, then the state reported by `transport.state()` must become `connected` and the transport must emit `connect`.
+Subsequently, if the transport's connection to the server fails before the library calls `transport.disconnect()`, then the state reported by `transport.state()` must become `disconnected` and the transport must emit `disconnect(Error("FAILURE: ..."))`.

+- `transport.send(msg)` - Returns `undefined`

+  Used by the library to instruct the transport to send a string message `msg` to the server.
+The library calls this method only after verifying that the state reported by `transport.state()` is `connected`.

+  If the transmission attempt fails synchronously within the call to `transport.send()` then the state reported by `transport.state()` must immediately become `disconnected`.
+The call to `transport.send()` must be permitted to exit successfully and the transport must use a deferral mechanism to emit `disconnect(Error("FAILURE: ..."))` after the call has exited.

+  If the transmission attempt does not fail synchronously within the call to `transport.send()` then the state reported by `transport.state()` must remain `connected` and the call to `transport.send()` must be permitted to exit successfully.

+- `transport.disconnect([err])` - Returns `undefined`

+  Used by the library to instruct the transport to disconnect from the server.
+  The library calls this method only after verifying that the state reported by `transport.state()` is `connecting` or `connected`.

+  The state reported by `transport.state()` must immediately become `disconnected`.
+The call to `transport.disconnect([err])` must be permitted to exit successfully and the transport must use a deferral mechanism to emit `disconnect([err])` after the call has exited.
+If the library supplied an `err` argument then the transport must emit the `disconnect` event with that argument.
+If the library did not supply an `err` argument then the transport emit the `disconnect` event with no arguments.